“I live in an apartment, but I want to play the saxophone to my heart’s content.” “How wonderful it would be to practice at home after work.”

 - Performance: Approx -25dB reduction

-Pros: Easy to start#
+Pros: Easy to start and Cost-effective#

 The biggest advantage is ease of introduction.
 Even if you don’t have space for a soundproof room, you can store it in a closet.
-It also features an internal microphone, allowing you to hear yourself with reverb through headphones, which helps maintain motivation.

 Cons: Heavy and not for “Midnight”#

-A -25dB reduction brings “saxophone explosion” down to “normal conversation (TV volume)” levels.
-This is fine during the day; neighbors will only hear something faint like a TV.
+This is fine during the day; neighbors will only hear something faint like “someone watching TV.”

 However, using it late at night is risky.
-Japanese apartment walls can be thin enough to transmit even conversation, so playing at night might still be audible and annoying.
-Also, supporting the weight of the instrument + case with just your neck strap puts a significant strain on your body during long practice sessions.
+Japanese apartment walls can be thin enough to transmit even conversation, so playing at night might still be audible as a weird “muffled sound” and cause anxiety.

-Option 2: [Budget: ¥100,000 - ¥200,000] Are Budget Soundproof Booths Worth It?
+Option 2: [Budget: ¥150,000 - ¥200,000] Are Budget Soundproof Booths Worth It?
 (Intermediate)#

 Cheap assembly soundproof rooms like “Danbotchi” and “OTODASU” are popular.
 But do they work for saxophones?